-Our clerk program provides law school students with real-world experience to prepare them for careers as an intellectual property attorneys.
+Our clerk program provides law school students with real-world experience to prepare them for careers as intellectual property attorneys.
 The program is designed for part-time and evening law students seeking full-time employment (30+ hours/week when attending school, and 40 hours/week otherwise).

 The program’s foundation includes training in drafting and prosecuting patent applications under a reviewing attorney’s guidance and supervision.
 Clerks may also be assigned patentability searches, legal research projects, and other tasks to serve our clients’ needs.